(First published January, 2020)

 (9) If we believe that the Revelation 13 “image” is a live, broadcasted image of the Antichrist, then there’s no need to think that another image or idol is needed in the form of the abomination of desolation in the “holy place”.
 (See posts in Unraveling the Mystery of the Image.)
 If the Antichrist is there, that should be sufficient.
 He himself is the object of worship.
 In modern secular culture, this adulation of a person through his live, broadcasted image is more acceptable than worship via any kind of manufactured image or idol, however realistic or technological it may be.
 (See Post 9.)

 (10) War and military power are prime features of the Antichrist’s domain of influence.
 Since he is the one who places the “abomination of desolation” in the “holy place”, chances are it will be linked to the activities of his warmongering in some way.
 The False Prophet, on the other hand, rules in the domain of economic power, and spiritually, he deceives the world by broadcasting the “image of the beast” throughout the world.

 Different domains of power use different technologies; the “abomination” and “image” ought to be different inventions, each characteristic of one of the Beasts and his domain of power.
-It is not likely they would be the same thing (as envisioned in the idea of some kind of great computer idol).
+It is not likely they should be conflated, thought of as the same thing (as envisioned in the idea of some kind of great computer idol).
 The “abomination” should be an invention that merely helps the Antichrist carry out his war campaigns – a weapon or vehicle of war; and the “image” should be one that helps the False Prophet carry out his campaign of getting the world to worship the Antichrist through the media.
 (See Post 10.)